Posted on December 1, 2022

 - Oct.
 19: Getting Started for MBTA Communities (DHCD & MHP).
 VIDEO

 - Oct.
 26: Exploring Housing at Different Densities (Southeastern Regional Planning and Economic Development District).
 VIDEO

 - Nov.
 2: Siting Your District for Adjacent Communities (Southeastern Regional Planning and Economic Development District) VIDEO

 - Nov.
 9: Making the Case for Affordable Housing: Local Engagement and Narrative Change (Citizens' Housing and Planning Association) VIDEO

 - Nov.
 16: Site Plan Review (Barrett Planning Group & KP Law) VIDEO

 - Nov.
-30: Including Affordability in your MBTA District (MAPC; new date & registration link; rescheduled from 10/19)
+30: Including Affordability in Your MBTA District (Metropolitan Area Planning Council) VIDEO.

 This series is part of MHP’s Complete Neighborhoods Initiative, which is supporting the state's efforts to build more multifamily housing near transit, downtowns, jobs and services.
 Additional resources and trainings will be rolled out regularly throughout the law's two-year compliance period.
 All materials related to MBTA zoning and our Complete Neighborhoods Initiative are on the Housing Toolbox and also at www.mhp.net/mbtazoning.